InstituteforDiseaseModeling/idmtools/idmtools_platform_comps/README.md

 2. ```bash
    make ssmt-image-local
    ```
-3. When prompted, enter your IDMOD username and password
+3. When prompted, enter your idm username and password

 You can also build using `make ssmt-image-staging` to tag the resulting image with a staging version